---

 ### Origin Server

-The server that stores and runs the original version of your application code, where requests are processed when not served from cache.
+The server that stores and runs the original version of your application code.
+Vercel's CDN forwards requests to it when no cached response is available.

 ### Output Directory